CXone-ES/ESTools-Releases/README.md

 ## ➕ Creating User Profiles
 Chrome Profiles and Microsoft SSO extension paths are required in or for this app to work.
-This will work with your default work profile but if you want to create a new profile the instructions can be found here: https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop
+This will work with your default work profile but if you want to create a new profile/don't have a profile the instructions can be found here: https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop

 Once you have a profile you would like to use, you will need to know the path to both the profile and the Microsoft SSO extension in order to add a User.